 - and those who are committed to working with health professionals as a career (e.g., public health, executive administrators).

 To be eligible to enroll in the HPE programs, you must:

 - Have previously earned a Bachelor's Degree; and

-In both the military health system (MHS) and the civilian sector there is a growing demand for educators who are formally trained in health professions education (HPE).
+In both the military health system (MHS) and the civilian sector there is a growing demand for educators who are formally trained in HPE.
 Some of the most common reasons for this growing demand include:

 Health professionals who want to make education their professional focus.

 Institutions who desire high quality instruction and thus prefer or require teaching faculty to hold a degree beyond their professional degree.